 Once diagnosed, the treatment of a brain AVM is often successful and prevents further complications, such as brain damage or stroke.

 Dr. M. Asif Taqi is recognized as the leading neurointerventionalist in Southern California.
-As a quadruple-board certified neurointerventionalist, Dr. Taqi has extensive training and advanced expertise in treating brain AVMs.
+As a quintuple-board certified neurointerventionalist, Dr. Taqi has extensive training and advanced expertise in treating brain AVMs.
 His first-hand understanding of the challenges presented by the neurovascular diagnosis of a brain AVM has earned him the reputation of being among California’s most respected neurointerventionalist.

 Contact his team today to arrange your consultation in Thousand Oaks or West Hills, CA.

 Symptoms, Causes, Complications, and Risk Factors of an AVM

 Before moving on to embolization treatment for arteriovenous malformations, let’s briefly consider the symptoms a patient might experience as well as the possible causes, complications, and risks associated with AVMs.

 Some patients with brain AVMs may experience signs and symptoms, which could include headaches or seizures.
 On the other hand, AVMs may only be detected during a brain scan for another health issue or after blood vessels rupture and cause hemorrhaging within the brain.

 Because the arteries and veins in an AVM lack a supporting network of smaller blood vessels and capillaries, it is thought that most brain AVMs emerge while a fetus is still developing inside the uterus.